The Program Committee

 Faculty Teaching Required Courses for the Major

-Professor Scott Wilson (Political Science) teaches INGS 200, Assistant Professor Mila Dragojevic (Political Science) teaches INGS 400, Associate Professor Murdock (IGS Chair, Anthropology and Women's Studies) teaches INGS 400, and Assistant Professor Rohan Kalyan (IGS) teaches INGS 400.
+Professor Scott Wilson (Department of Politics) teaches INGS 200, Assistant Professor Mila Dragojevic (Department of Politics) teaches INGS 400, Associate Professor Murdock (IGS Chair, Anthropology and Women's Studies) teaches INGS 400, and Assistant Professor Rohan Kalyan (IGS) teaches INGS 400.

 Declaring the Major